d-exclaimation/pioneer/README.md

     <h1>Pioneer</h1>
 </p>

-Feature rich, easy to use, spec-compliant Swift GraphQL server.
+Feature rich, easy to use, spec-compliant Swift GraphQL server for Vapor.
+A server that handles all the routing, parsing, async executions, and subscriptions.

+**Currently this package require Swift 5.5 and as of now its only available for macOS version 12 and Linux distribution**

 ## Resources